HUM9997 - SECTION 3: DEFINING HUMOR

 Humor exists in an incongruous fashion – where concepts or words that typically oppose each other are paired.
 Humor is the meeting point between the real world and the world of the imagination, and the pleasure in it – as well as the therapy in it – lies in the capacity to reconcile these incongruous elements.
 This is synonymous with the concept of the “oxymoron.”
 Absurdity based on the exaggerated or nonsensical is another characteristic.

 Perhaps most related to our purposes, humor is captured by the phrase “emotional chaos remembered in tranquility,” coined by Thurber.
 Humor, shared especially among members of a similar group, is perhaps most poignant when this concept comes to life.
-Often, traumatic events and mistakes are appreciated and viewed from a lighter, fresher, yet accurate perspective.
+Often, traumatic events and mistakes are appreciated and viewed from a lighter, fresher, yet still accurate perspective.
 (Sultanoff, 2002)

 Humor may travel through several different routes.
 It consists of three different, but often interrelated elements – wit, mirth, and laughter.
 These have obvious implications in how the practitioner chooses to use humor.
 Wit consists of the series of unpredictable thoughts that we find stimulating.
 Mirth involves transformative emotional experience.
 We start with one emotion, then – through humor – we create an alternative view or perspective of it that transforms the emotion to something else.
 Laughter is the physiological expression.